 As partners, the DVBIC Palo Alto team works collaboratively with colleagues in the multidisciplinary PSC, emphasizing clinical care coordination, comprehensive education and outreach — including special attention to families’ needs — and clinical research on diagnosis, treatment, and rehabilitation for veterans and service members who have sustained a TBI.
 DVBIC staff doesn’t provide clinical care.

-Education, Training and Outreach
+Education and Outreach

-Education services are provided throughout Northern California, Oregon and Washington.
 The education mission at DVBIC Palo Alto is to provide a comprehensive program of education and training on awareness, prevention, diagnosis, treatment and management of TBI to health care providers, veterans, service members, families and civilian communities.
 The Regional Education Coordinator is available to collaborate on a variety of educational initiatives, workshops and exhibits to promote TBI educational awareness in the VA, DoD and community.

 To address caregiver needs, DVBIC Palo Alto in collaboration with the PSC and the Family Caregiver Program has hosted several TBI Family and Professional Caregiver workshops.
 The site has also hosted a series of workshops on “Strategies for Success” in partnership with the War Related injury and Illness Study Center and VAPAHCS.
 The goal has been to educate faculty, counselors and other staff working within the college and academic systems to better serve student veterans who have sustained a TBI.